openfab-lab/FabMob/FAQ/FAQ_3Dprinting-module.md

 - put some stick glue on the printer bed

 ## How to calibrate the bed ?
+Check first the calibration while printing the *Calibration - Box*.
+If the filament is not sticking to the bed, you should calibrate the bed.

 If the calibration is not right, you can calibrate the fabricator with the screws on the bed.
 Use the allen keys to turn right to move the bed down (the head up), and left to move the bed up (the head down).
 Use a peace of paper (post-it for example) to test the distance to the bed.
 It shoud be giving a little resistance.
 Test the distance in the four corners of the bed.
 In MatterControl go to **Settings & Controls**/**CONTROLS**/**Movement** to move the head to the corners of the bed.
 You can also do the callibration while printing the *Calibration - Box*.

 While printing, you can adjust the Z hight with MatterControl in 'CONTROLS'.
 Click 0.02 and then Z+ or Z-.